How to Enjoy Eating Out on a Turkey Sailing Adventure

 Eating out is one of the most exciting things about travelling abroad, and a Turkey sailing trip certainly has plenty to offer when it comes to food and drink.

 For some holidaymakers, the worry of doing or saying the wrong thing in a restaurant stops them from really experiencing the culture they are in.
-But if you are one of those who has concerns, this short guide to dining etiquette should put you at ease.
+But if you are one of those who have concerns, this short guide to dining etiquette should put you at ease.

 First and foremost, be aware the Turkish people are proud of their food and they love to share it with visitors.
 Many traditional eateries will use long benches rather than individual tables, so be prepared to share.
 Rest assured, though, that this doesn’t mean you have to force conversation; shared tables do not necessarily mean shared chat!